bazaarvoice/emodb/docs/_posts/2016-08-31-securityadmin.md

 knowledge or consent.
 Permissions can be used to restrict the capabilities of an individual role, and assigning the role to one or more API keys transitively limits the capabilities of those API keys.

-A full list of possible permissions can be found in [Permissions.java] (https://github.com/bazaarvoice/emodb/blob/master/web/src/main/java/com/bazaarvoice/emodb/web/auth/Permissions.java).
+A full list of possible permissions can be found in [Permissions.java](https://github.com/bazaarvoice/emodb/blob/master/web/src/main/java/com/bazaarvoice/emodb/web/auth/Permissions.java).
 The following section highlights the general format and nuances around SoR and Blob permissions.

 ### Permission format